 The Speakers List is a list of delegations that have voluntarily offered to speak on the topic.
-When the Chair asks for a Motion to Open the Speakers List, you are encouraged to raise their placard.
-If called on, you should state, "Motion to Open the Speakers List."
+When the Chair asks for a Motion to Open the Speakers List, delegates are encouraged to raise their placard.
+If called on, they should state, "Motion to Open the Speakers List."
 The motion typically passes with a 50% + 1 vote.
-If you made the motion, the Chair will then extend to you the opportunity to be added first to the Speakers List, which may be declined.
+The Chair will then extend the opportunity for the delegation that raised the motion to be added first to the Speakers List, which may be declined.
 Once the Chair asks delegates to raise their placards to be added to the Speakers List, the Chair will begin to call out names of delegations.
 Note that this is not a sign to immediately begin speaking; it is simply a notification that you have been added to the list and will be called upon to provide a short speech once your delegation is reached.

 The flow of debate defaults to Speakers List, meaning debate typically begins with speeches from the Speakers List.
 After several speeches, the Chair will ask if there are any points or motions on the floor.
-At this time, you may motion for moderated and unmoderated caucuses to move along the flow of debate.
+At this time, delegates may motion for moderated and unmoderated caucuses to move along the flow of debate.
 Following any moderated and unmoderated caucuses that take place, debate defaults back to the Speakers List or the Chair can ask if there are any other points or motions on the floor.